viktorcardona/weather-service/README.md

         The app runs with the prod profile.
 It uses the application-prod.yml file.
         The server-ip of the database contains the name of the docker container of postgres which is weather-postgres

+### Docker Compose

+With a single file docker-compose.yml configuration we manage 2 docker containers.
+Configure the absolute path to store the postgres data files, changed as needed:
+/Users/my-user/dockerdata/postgres

+-   1. Run the app:
+        docker-compose up

 ### Test the Application